It's rare to find Frog Bikes reduced, but I've been trying to find where are the best places to buy a Frog Bike this

 The cheapest kids bikes - June 2019

-Spring is on it's way, and with it the promise of warmer, sunnier times!
+Summer is finally here, and with it the promise of warmer, sunnier times!
 Just imagine all the adventures you can have this year cycling with your kids.
 If you're looking for a cheap kids bike to get them onto two wheels, then now's a great time to be buying.
 We've got an exclusive 10% discount off some brands, there's many second hand bargains plus some retailers are still discounting any remaining kids bikes in their 2018 ranges.
 In this post we're looking to help you find the cheapest kids bikes, but only ones that are good quality and safe to ride.

 Cycle Sprog Guide to the cheapest kids bikes

 Please buy a proper bike, not a bike shaped object

 Let's start by getting thing straight - here at Cycle Sprog we want parents to spend their money on a bike that their kid will enjoy riding, which will give them years of safe cycling fun and be grown out of, rather than fall apart.

 We don't want you to buy a bike that will lie unused, or rust quickly.
 This post therefore contains the best value, cheapest kids bikes we could find, rather than those very cheap bike shaped, heavy objects that we know from experience won't be loved or ridden anywhere near as much.
 Buy a heavy, steel bike for under £100 that your child can't pick up and it is likely to rust / break leaving your child heartbroken, and you angry at the expense of having to buy another one.

 ***We recommend that you buy a secondhand decent kids bike, rather than a really cheap new children's bike, so have included second hand links in green***